 A VPS is created when one massive server is partitioned up so that it can have several servers on it running independently of each other.
 Virtualization layers are then created to make sure each virtual environment appears as a standalone server with the ability to run its own OS and applications.
 Therefore, a VPS enables multiple virtual servers to be located on one physical server.
 A VPS is great for companies if they have outgrown a shared hosting plan and are not yet ready to leap into the financial commitment involved in owning a dedicated server.

 On the other hand, a VPN is very different as its purpose is to extend a private network (as well as its resources) across public networks, such as the Internet.
 For example, a VPN allows a computer to send and receive data across other networks, shared or public, as if it were a private network.
 It secures your computer’s Internet connection to guarantee that all of the data you’re sending and receiving is encrypted and secured.
 Whatever you do, you are always behind the VPN.
 To learn more about VPN’s, check out our What-is article about it here.

-For nearly 20 years, Atlantic.Net has helped thousands of businesses with industry-leading Cloud VPS solutions.
-Atlantic.Net Cloud VPS is a far superior alternative to traditional VPS, providing full control of your Cloud Server software backed by dedicated and premium hardware resources.
+For nearly 20 years, Atlantic.Net has helped thousands of businesses with industry-leading Cloud Hosting solutions.
+Atlantic.Net Cloud VPS is a far superior alternative to traditional VPS, providing full control of your Cloud Server Hosting software backed by dedicated and premium hardware resources.
 Contact an advisor at 800.521.5881 or email us at [email protected] to get started with a hosting solution for your business!